 A spectacular way to get a grasp of the magnitude of the reef is from the air, on a seaplane or helicopter.
 The flight over the Whitsunday Islands and nearby reef system is unsurpassable in beauty and will be seared in your memory.

 There are many opportunities to cruise to the islands around Cairns, or the Whitsundays off Airlie Beach.
 The islands are stunning, each with its one charms such as Fitzroy (above) or Whitehaven, one of the top 10 most beautiful beaches in the world.

-STAY: While exploring the Cairns part of Queensland, stay at the DoubleTree by Hilton.
+STAY: While exploring the Cairns part of Queensland, a great place to stay is at the DoubleTree by Hilton.
 The location could not be more convenient.
 It’s right on the Esplanade – just walk out the door and you have access to a variety of restaurants, cafes and bars, the lagoon, shops, and the night markets.

 IN THE RAINFOREST

 Gliding over the tropical canopy, the gondolas engage all your senses in the pristine ancient rainforest.

 Grab Perry from Rainforest Journeys, whose family has lived in the rainforest for generations, and explore the wetlands on your own all-terrain vehicle.